-Public Health: We may use or disclose your health information to prevent or control disease, injury, or disability; notify the appropriate government authority if we believe you have been a victim of abuse, neglect, or domestic violence; and to report reactions to medications or problems with products and recall of replacement products.
+Public Health: We may use or disclose your health information to prevent or control disease, injury, or disability: notify the appropriate government authority if we believe you have been a victim of abuse, neglect, or domestic violence; and to report reactions to medications or problems with products and recall replacement products.

-Judicial and Administrative Hearings: If you are involved in a law suit or dispute, we may disclose your personal health information in response to a court or administrative order or in response to subpoena, discovery request or other lawful process instituted by someone else involved a dispute but only if efforts have been made to contact you about the request or to obtain an order protecting the information requested.
+Judicial and Administrative Hearings: If you are involved in a lawsuit or dispute, we may disclose your personal health information in response to a court or administrative order or in response to subpoena, discovery request or other lawful process instituted by someone else involved a dispute but only if efforts have been made to contact you about the request or to obtain an order protecting the information requested.

 Workers Compensation: We may disclose your personal health information to the extent authorized by and to the extent necessary to comply with workers’ compensation or similar programs.

 National Security: We may disclose to military authorities the dental and health information of Armed Forces personnel under certain circumstances.
 We may disclose to authorize federal officials dental and health information required for lawful intelligence, counterintelligence, and other national security activities.
-We may disclose to correctional institution or law enforcement official having lawful custody the protected health information of an inmate or patient under certain circumstances.
+We may disclose to the correctional institution or law enforcement official having lawful custody the protected health information of an inmate or patient under certain circumstances.

-Coroners and Medical Examiners: We may release your personal health information to a coroner or medical examiner if necessary to identify a deceased person or determine cause of death.
+Coroners and Medical Examiners: We may release your personal health information to a coroner or medical examiner if necessary to identify a deceased person or determine the cause of death.

-Your Authorization: In addition to our use of your dental and health information for the following purposes, you may give us written authorization to use your dental and health information or to disclose it to anyone for any purpose.
+Your Authorization: In addition to our use of your dental and health information for the following purposes, you may give us written authorization to use your dental and health information to disclose it to anyone for any purpose.
 If you give us an authorization, you may revoke it in writing at any time.
 Your revocation will not affect any use or disclosures permitted by your authorization while it was in effect.
-Unless you give us a written authorization, we cannot use or disclose your health information for any reason except those described in this Notice.
+Unless you give us a written authorization, we cannot disclose your health information for any reason except those described in this notice.

 YOUR HEALTH INFORMATION RIGHTS

 Access: You have the right to look at or get copies of your dental health information, with limited exceptions.
 You must make a request in writing to obtain access to your health information.
 You may obtain a form to request access by using the contact information listed at the end of this Notice.
 You may also request access by sending us a letter to the address at the end of this Notice.
 We will charge you a reasonable cost-based fee for the cost of supplies and labor of copying.
 If you request copies, we will charge you $1.00 for each page after ten pages for staff time to copy your dental and health information, and postage if you want the copies mailed to you.
-If you request an alternative format, we will charge a cost-based fee for providing your health information in that format.
-If you prefer, we will prepare a summary or an explanation of your dental and health information for a fee.
+If you request an alternative format (flash drive, etc.), we will charge a cost-based fee for providing your health information in that format.
+If you prefer, we will prepare a summary or an explanation of your dental and health information for a fee as outlined above.
 Contact us using the information listed at the end of this Notice for a full explanation of our fee structure.
 If you are denied a request for access, you have the right to have the denial reviewed in accordance with the requirements of applicable law.

 Disclosure Accounting: With the exception of certain disclosures, you have the right to receive an accounting of disclosures of your protected health information in accordance with present laws and regulations.
 You must request this in writing to the Privacy Official.
 If you request this accounting more than once in a 12-month period, we may charge you a reasonable, cost-based fee for responding to these additional requests.